Interim Results for the Six Months Ended 30 June -7-

 The charge associated with the 30 June 2020 options relating to share price growth have been calculated using a Monte Carlo simulation, incorporating relevant assumptions for share price (86.5p), expected volatility based on the Company's historic share price changes (24%), risk free interest rate (-0.08%) and time to vesting (two years, six months) rather than the performance period (three years).
 The resultant fair value is then spread over the vesting period.
 The options relating to net asset value growth have a fair value based upon the share price at grant date (86.5p) and the expected likelihood of vesting (currently considered to be 50%), spread across the vesting period, with a true-up/down as the expected likelihood of vesting changes

-For the six months to 30 June 2021, a share based payment credit of £317k (30 June 2020: credit of £585k) has been recognised.
+For the six months to 30 June 2021, a share based payment credit of GBP317k (30 June 2020: credit of GBP585k) has been recognised.
 The credit for the period reflects the confirmation by the Company's Remuneration Committee of the lapsing of awards made to certain Leavers who were participants in the 2018, 2019 and 2020 Executive Incentive Plan Awards.

-A credit of £186k was recognised in relation to the 17 May 2018 award.
-A credit of £145k was recognised in relation to the 9 May 2019 award.
-A charge of £13k was recognised in relation to the 30 June 2020 award.
+A credit of GBP186k was recognised in relation to the 17 May 2018 award.
+A credit of GBP145k was recognised in relation to the 9 May 2019 award.
+A charge of GBP13k was recognised in relation to the 30 June 2020 award.
 13. Net Cash From Operating Activities

-During the period, Arix Capital Management Limited, a subsidiary of the Company, received fee income totalling £171k (six months to 30 June 2020: £182k) relating to its management of The Wales Life Sciences Investment Fund LP ("WLSIF"), an entity in which ALS SPV Limited, also a subsidiary of the Company, has an interest.
-At 30 June 2021, Arix Capital Management Limited was owed £850k (30 June 2020: £515k) in respect of these fees.
+During the period, Arix Capital Management Limited, a subsidiary of the Company, received fee income totalling GBP171k (six months to 30 June 2020: GBP182k) relating to its management of The Wales Life Sciences Investment Fund LP ("WLSIF"), an entity in which ALS SPV Limited, also a subsidiary of the Company, has an interest.
+At 30 June 2021, Arix Capital Management Limited was owed GBP850k (30 June 2020: GBP515k) in respect of these fees.
 15. Events After the Reporting Period

 On 27 July 2021, Artios completed its Series C financing round.
-Arix invested $8.7 million to retain a stake of 8.8%.
+Arix invested USD8.7 million to retain a stake of 8.8%.

 Statement of Directors' Responsibilities